 One Man’s Trash is Another Man’s Treasure

 The next time you pass a garage sale or surplus store, give yourself 15 minutes to peruse the gem that can be created by others’ discards.
 Whether you’re renovating your kitchen, redecorating your living room, or making someone a handmade gift, use your creative eye and handy work to turn the ugly ducking into a swan (so to speak).
 When you pass a $1 book section, consider grabbing a small pile and creating one of these useful items.
-Or, when next you stumble across ordinary things that people toss, turn them into something extraordinary.

 The next time you want to throw away your own things, think again!
 Never throw away these 100 items because they have a multitude of uses.

 It’s easy to make mistakes.
 Sometimes, it’s almost too easy to get distracted or careless when you’re working on a project for longer than 30 minutes.
 Prevent joining the group of folks who trade stories of when they almost lost a finger/fell off a ladder/got electrocuted etc. by following some basic safety tips for DIYers.

 Most DIYers reach a point when they have to find a contractor to do a portion of the work and the process of finding the right one can be oh-so cumbersome.
 Give yourself time to be certain that you’re making the right choice.
 The last thing you want is to be 60% of the way along and kicking yourself that you made your decision too quickly!
 Be sure to ask the right questions of each contractor you speak with.
 Keep records of all your interactions so that, ultimately, you can make a confident choice.